-Diagram 1: section of CO2 p versus t diagram
+Diagram 1: section of CO2 pressure-temperature diagram

-- liquid CO2 may exist only when temperature is below 31° C - when liquid CO2 pressure drops below 5.18 bars (4.18 bar[g]) and/or its temperature drops below - 57° C, solid CO2 is formed. - 1.3.
-Hazardous conditions may be created when CO2 temperature and/or pressure are not properly controlled - 1.4.
+- Note that: - liquid CO2 may exist only when temperature is below 31°C - when liquid CO2 pressure drops below 4.18 bar (5.18 bar. abs) and/or its temperature drops below 57°C, solid CO2 is formed. - Hazardous conditions may be created when CO2 temperature and/or pressure are not properly controlled - 1.4.
 CO2 is hazardous as it can generate low temperature (cryogenic burns), ice plugs (overpressure and striking objects) and hazardous atmospheres: with increasing exposure time and concentration over 3% in air, vital functions such as breathing are affected.
 Over 10% in air, loss of consciousness happens in one minute and would result in death if no prompt action is taken. - 1.5.
 CO2 concentration in the air that we breathe must be kept below 5000ppm TLV-TWA, usual concentration in ambient air is around 350ppm.
 Higher concentrations might be tolerated for short exposure time (see below). - 1.6.
-In potentially exposed working places where room ventilation is less than 6 volumes per hour, CO2 concentration must be monitored in addition to oxygen concentration monitoring as CO2 is not an inert gas in regard with severe physiological effects over 30000 ppm (TLV-STEL Ceiling).
+In potentially exposed working places where room ventilation is less than 6 volumes per hour, CO2 concentration must be monitored in addition to oxygen concentration monitoring.
+Severe physiological effects occur over 30000 ppm (TLV-STEL Ceiling).
 Specific Threshold Limit Values depend upon local regulations and may vary from one country to another.